Skip to main content

 Mainstream porn generally only shows one size of male genitalia in both straight and gay relationships—unrealistically larger than average.
 But the reality is, regardless of sexuality, size doesn’t determine ability or partner potential.

-Even though what men see in porn isn’t representative of reality, research shows that explicit nude images can cause them to overanalyze their own body parts and be detrimental to their self-esteem.
+Even though what men see in porn isn’t representative of reality, research shows that explicit nude images can cause them to overanalyze their body parts and be detrimental to their self-esteem.

 Related: 10 Differences Between Healthy Sex and the Sex in Porn